nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 How the parsing works:
 * When called upon to parse a user command, the `TaskBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `TaskBookParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### 2.4 Model component
 **API** : [`Model.java`](https://github.com/AY2223S2-CS2103T-W13-3/tp/blob/master/src/main/java/seedu/task/model/Model.java)